primer/css/DEVELOP.md

 We use [Metalsmith] to sync the source docs to the `pages` directory and transform them in the following ways:

 1. We filter the list of files to only Markdown documents (`**/*.md`).
-1. Many package `README.md`s wrap the actual documentation content in `<!-- %docs -->` HTML comments that usually include YAML frontmatter.
+1. Many bundle `README.md`s wrap the actual documentation content in `<!-- %docs -->` HTML comments that usually include YAML frontmatter.
 In these instances, we extract the content that portion and reformat the frontmatter.
 1. We filter out any Markdown files that _don't_ include a `path` frontmatter key, and rename the destination file to match the `path` (e.g. `path: foo/bar` writes to `pages/css/foo/bar.md`).
 1. We set the `source` frontmatter key to a fully-qualified `github.com` URL for the source file so that we can link directly to it.
 1. We read the list of files from `pages/css/.gitignore` and delete them from the filesystem, then write the new list of paths so that they aren't committed to git.